openvinotoolkit/open_model_zoo/tools/downloader/pytorch_models_conversion.md

 ## Supported models

 Any model may be converted by this script.
-To do this weights and model's source code is needed.
+To do this weights and model's source code are needed.

 ## Setup